 “What made me pick Jimmy’s work was its ability to stop me dead in my tracks… The sense of a masqueraded utopia, slowly collapsing upon itself and leaving behind only a mirage of what it could have been.”

-In search of Nirvana depicts the contemporary western China and my introspective road trip.
+In search of Nirvana is a photographic field research of contemporary western China.
 These photographs were made in 12 provincial-level regions in western China from 2013 to 2018.